 I am pleased to introduce this report of our charity.
-2021/22 has been a very challenging year coming out of Covid 19 and lockdown 3, but also a good year with a lot to celebrate and be proud of.

-We have continued to expand our services for Older People in tackling loneliness and social isolation through our Blossom Together Year 2 project funded by Tower Hamlet Council, expanded our volunteering project and we continue to attract more local diverse residents who have benefited from having a local community space.
+Coming out of the Covid 19 Pandemic 2022/23 has been a very good year for the charity with a lot to celebrate and be proud of.
+We have continued to expand our services for Older People in tackling loneliness and social isolation through our Blossom Together Year 3 project funded by Tower Hamlet Council, expanded our volunteering project and we continue to attract more local diverse residents who have benefited from having a local community space.